2018 Expert Consultation on draft DPs started on 28 November 2018 and ends on 11 January 2019

 This year, experts worldwide are invited to submit comments on two different draft diagnostic protocols (DPs) under the work programme of the Technical Panel on Diagnostic Protocols (TPDP).
-The schedule for the first Expert Consultation for 2016 and the list of the draft DPs to comment on are as follows:
+The schedule for the Expert Consultation for 2018 and the list of the draft DPs to comment on will be posted below.

 • Striga spp.
 (2008-009): 28 November 2018 - 11 January 2019

 Please consider that your input and feedback are important to improve the quality of the draft DPs at this early stage!
 The draft diagnostic protocols at this stage are in English only.

 In order to download and comment on a draft diagnostic protocol, please email to